MUSIC

 soul, not ego

 Fluent music communicates directly soul to soul, bringing joy, solace and catharsis, even healing.
-This is the goal of my musical work.
+This is the goal of my all musical work, both as an artist and as a teacher.
 I dislike the competitive climate that we find so often in today’s music industry: rooted in egotism, cold commercialism and status-seeking, it weakens the true purpose of music.

 Having experienced early success as a young classical musician, I was injured psychologically by the pressure of working within a system that feeds an insatiable hunger for prestige and rank within the hierarchical competitive realm.
 The continual process of healing – transcending these painful experiences – is a great opportunity for growth and insight, both as an artist and teacher.
 My role is to serve the healing properties of music, using its extraordinary power as the language of inner feeling, to tell musical stories that help us make sense of living in this complex and often troubling world.